charlessxav/aws-developer-journey/week1-python-basics/README.md

 ---

-> 💡 This is part of a full 14-week AWS Developer Learning Path.

----

 # 🧩 Day 2 – Python Collections: Lists & Dictionaries

 Learned how to use Python's most important data structures for AWS scripting: